SACAS went Global

 1.4 Processing a Complaint about SACAS Ireland Clients

 The Quality manager reviews the importance of the complaint to SACAS Ireland and enters details into the complaints register.
-The review shall consider, at least the following issues:
+The review shall consider, at least, the following issues:

 - safety,

-- miss-use of the Standards Mark,
+- misuse of the Standards Mark,

 - certified management systems,